Emily Dresen is a rider-turned-racer Ocala, Florida native who is passionate about Thoroughbred aftercare.

 Ashton worked at Fasig-Tipton Company for more than 15 years where she sold stallion interests and scheduled yearling inspections.
 After taking several years off to raise two daughters, she was thrilled at the opportunity to join the Thoroughbred Aftercare Alliance.

-Suzie Picou-Oldham came to the Thoroughbred Aftercare Alliance in December of 2017 and serves as the Inspections Coordinator.
+Suzie Picou-Oldham came to the Thoroughbred Aftercare Alliance in December of 2016 and serves as the Inspections Coordinator.
 She inspects and organizes inspections for accredited organizations around the country.
-A lifelong industry professional, she has been a winning jockey, owner, breeder, and bloodstock agent.
+She has been a winning jockey, owner, and breeder.

 Past positions include stallions season sales, co-syndicate management and marketing at Dixiana Farm, Spendthrift Farm, Stonewall Farm, and Darby Dan Farm.
 She began her post riding career in advertising at the Thoroughbred Record, the Thoroughbred Times, and as a photographer for racing publications nationally and abroad including the Daily Racing Form.
 She also served as a customer service representative at OwnerView.com and the Thoroughbred Owner Conference.